top of page

 3. Dirty Dawg

 That song that created all the controversy and made everyone sit up and notice that the New Kids were back on the block.
-But it also proved that haters are always going to hate and people are always going to take offence when none was meant - even when you produce a bitchin' track with a cool rap verse skillfully delivered by rap duo Nice n Smooth.
+But it also proved that haters are always going to hate, and people are always going to take offence when none was meant (pretty much like life in the twenty-first century!) even when you produce a bitchin' track with a cool rap verse skillfully delivered by rap duo Nice n Smooth.

 4. Girls